Centaur Media: Andria Vidler becomes CEO

-This sense of transition in Centaur Media continued after the appointment of Andria Vidler as CEO in November 2013.
+This transition in Centaur Media continued after the appointment of Andria Vidler as CEO in November 2013.
 According to an article in The Guardian from August 2014, Vidler inherited a pre-tax loss of £37.4 million in the year to the end of June 2013 and, by year end, debt had grown to £27 million.
-Vidler said: “I like taking on sleeping giants or businesses with real potential.
-Letting them make the most of themselves.
-You walk into businesses that are less sexy and you leave them looking much sexier.”

-Under her leadership, Centaur embarked on a strategy of becoming what Vidler termed "one of the UK’s leading B2B business information groups", moving away from “a reliance on tactical trade advertising”.
+Under her leadership, Centaur embarked on a strategy of becoming what Vidler termed a "B2B business information" group, moving away from “a reliance on tactical trade advertising”.
 This has meant a greater emphasis on information-led digital subscription products.
-Such an approach was summarised by Neil Johnson, chairman of Centaur Media in March 2018: "[Centaur Media] has invested in building an outstanding portfolio of business intelligence products that helps its clients by providing valuable information, analytics and insight, allowing them to maximise the value of this through advisory services, media channels and events to help connect with their customers."

 By 2017, Centaur Media's revenue mix was: marketing services 8%; events 42%; digital premium content 24%; digital advertising 14%; and print 10%.
 In 2014, digital advertising and print had accounted for 15% and 24%, respectively.

 Vidler oversaw a disposal process in 2018-19 that saw Centaur Media divest its financial services division, Centaur Human Resources and engineering portfolio, raising more than £20 million.

 In September 2019, Centaur Media announced that Vidler was stepping down as CEO, with former CFO Swag Mukerji succeeding her.

 The company's senior executive management comprises: Swag Mukerji (CEO); Linda Smith (Chief Operating Officer); Howard Chapman (interim CFO); Steve Newbold (Divisional Managing Director, Marcomms Division); Suki Thompson (CEO and Founding Partner of Oystercatchers); and Andy Baker (Divisional Managing Director, Legal Division).

 Centaur Media shifted its location from Fitzrovia to London's South Bank in December 2019.